-- · matters relevant to promoting consistency in the quality of engagement performance - supervision and review responsibilities.
+- matters relevant to promoting consistency in the quality of engagement performance - supervision and review responsibilities.

-- We have a risk-based audit methodology for our financial auditors. - We are refreshing our risk-based strategic planning and performance audit methodology. - We use our data analytics tools to better understand our agencies and conduct risk assessments. - We have a series of templates and guidance materials to support the quality and efficiency of our engagements. - We configure our engagement teams to ensure we have the technical capability and experience to undertake each engagement. - We have supervision and review policies that ensure more-experienced engagement team members review work that less-experienced engagement team members complete.
+- · We have a risk-based audit methodology for our financial auditors. - We have a strategic planning methodology for our performance audits. - · We are refreshing our performance audit methodology. - We use our data analytics tools to better understand our agencies and conduct risk - We have a series of templates and guidance materials to support the quality and efficiency of our engagements. - We configure our engagement teams to ensure we have the technical capability and experience to undertake each engagement. - We have supervision and review policies that ensure more-experienced engagement team members review work that less-experienced engagement team members complete.